 How is someone actually sectioned?

 If you are worried that someone is unwell and may need to be in hospital, you might think they need to be assessed under the Mental Health Act.
 There are a number of options that you could use to try and get someone help during a mental health crisis.
 As previously mentioned, the Mental Health Act is never an option that should be taken lightly or explored before other options have been fully considered.
-Unfortunately, sometimes despite best efforts of friends and family, and professional services, other options may not have worked (e.g. providing support and treatment at home, or offering an informal admission).
+Unfortunately, at times despite the best efforts of friends and family, and professional services, other options may not have worked (e.g. providing support and treatment at home, or offering an informal admission).

 For further information on issues covered in these questions, please see these useful websites:

-- Midlands Partnership Foundation Trust.
+- Midlands Partnership Foundation Trust – Midland Partnership Foundation Trust website.

 Someone to speak on your behalf